 Timing of Defaults: We tested several timing of default curves to assess the robustness of the ratings.
-In the base-case scenario, the timing of defaults curve assumed is flat over 2.3 years.
+In the base-case scenario, the timing of defaults curve assumed is flat over 4.8 years.

 Derivation of Recovery Rate Assumption: Assumptions for recoveries were made on the basis of (i) historical recovery information provided by Caixabank: (ii) statistical information on the Spanish SME market; (iii) feedback from our corporate team; and (iv) other quantitative and pool derived aspects.
 Regarding the last point, we estimated the recovery rate on the secured portion of the portfolio based on the property valuation data, applying conservative haircuts to take into account property price deflation and associated costs to the recovery process.
-We have taken into consideration the proportion of loans backed by mortgages (4.9% of the total volume, most of them second liens).
-Caixabank provided data on claims ranking senior on the properties backing the securitised mortgages, thus we were able to give credit to second lien mortgages.
+We have taken into consideration the proportion of loans backed by mortgages (44.6% of the total volume).
+Caixabank provided data on claims ranking senior or pari-passu on the properties backing the securitised mortgages, thus we were able to give credit to second lien mortgages and to assess the effect on LTVs of further drawdowns on lines of credit.